acholtz06/8-Week-SQL-Challenge/Case Study #2 - Pizza Runner/Solution.md

 | ------- |
 | 142     |

+Steps:
+- Created a CTE called prices
+- Created a CASE statement where I set the price for each of the pizzas offered
+- Created a second CASE statemenet that stated if there was one extra, then it is 1 dollar extra, if there were 4 characters (or 2 extras), then it is 2 dollars extra, and so on
+- Joined the CTE to the runner orders table
+- Found the sum of the standard pizza prices and added it to the sum of the add ons
+- Filtered for only successful deliveries

+Insights:
+- The restaurant made $142 on orders made through the runner program with extras added on

 ---
 #### 3. The Pizza Runner team now wants to add an additional ratings system that allows customers to rate their runner, how would you design an additional table for this new dataset - generate a schema for this new table and insert your own data for ratings for each successful customer order between 1 to 5.